Which type of senior care center is right for you or your family member?

 Because nursing homes provide more care each day, they tend to be more expensive care facilities overall.
 They usually have a larger staff to accommodate elderly patients who have a lot of needs each day.

 However, it’s important to choose the right type of senior care facility based on physical or mental needs rather than cost.
 Make sure that your loved one is receiving the best care possible when they do decide to leave home.

-To discuss your senior care options or to find a list of long-term care facilities in your area, our team at NJ Elder Law Center at Goldberg Law Group is available to assist you with advice about long-term senior care planning.
+To discuss your senior care options or to find a list of long-term care facilities in your area, our team at Elder Law Department at Goldberg Law Group at Goldberg Law Group is available to assist you with advice about long-term senior care planning.
 Get in touch with us today to learn more.